A scalable quantum gate-based implementation for causal hypothesis testing: Abstract

 \section{Abstract}

-In this research we study quantum computing algorithms for accelerating causal inference.
-Specifically, we investigate the formulation of causal hypothesis testing presented in [\textit{Nat Commun} 10, 1472 (2019)].
-The theoretical description is constructed as a scalable quantum gate-based algorithm on \texttt{qiskit}.
+In this work, we study quantum computing algorithms for accelerating causal inference.
+Specifically, we consider the formalism of causal hypothesis testing presented in [\textit{Nat Commun} 10, 1472 (2019)].
+We develop a quantum circuit implementation and use it to demonstrate that the error probability introduced in the previous work requires modification.
+The practical scenario, which follows a theoretical description, is constructed as a scalable quantum gate-based algorithm on IBM Qiskit.
 We present the circuit construction of the oracle embedding the causal hypothesis and assess the associated gate complexities.
-Our experiments on a simulator platform validates the predicted speedup.
+Additionally, our experiments on a simulator platform validate the predicted speedup.
 We discuss applications of this framework for causal inference use cases in bioinformatics and artificial general intelligence.

 \keywords{causal inference, causal hypothesis, error probability, process distance}